11 – Dark Entries

 Here is another one from Flat Field that is defined by a very powerful bass line from J. It is the penultimate track on the record and one of its highlights.
 It is a track that could definitely be classed as proto-industrial as it has a very throbbing rhythm to it and is reminiscent of the kind of thing that bands such as Ministry would be doing within a few years.
 The title itself is even similar to that of a Ministry song.

-Just off the top spot is the band’s sixth single that was included on Mask and reached number fifty-six on the Uk Singles Chart.
-The “B Side” of the single was bizarre mashup of recordings that all of the band members had recorded individually, the fourth part recorded by Ash containing backwards masking techniques that he would later make much use of with his side project which was called Tones on Trial.
+Just off the top spot is the band’s sixth single which was included on Mask and reached number fifty-six on the Uk Singles Chart.
+The “B Side” of the single was a bizarre mashup of recordings that all of the band members had recorded individually, the fourth part recorded by Ash containing backward masking techniques that he would later make much use of with his side project which was called Tones on Trial.

-Of course, here at the top spot we have the track that many consider to be the signature song from the band.
+Of course, right off the top spot we have the track that many consider to be one of the signature songs from the band.
 It was the band’s debut single released in 1979 and many argue that it is the first gothic rock record.
 At over nine minutes long, this goth classic still sounds just as eerie today as it did upon its release.
 Written as a tribute to the movie star who was best known for playing Dracula (who actually died twenty-three years previously), it is always a great one to spin when Halloween is approaching!
 It has left a long-lasting legacy as an all-time genre classic.

 Closing out our top 10 Bahaus songs list is the classic track “She’s In Parties.”
 The song was released on the album Burning from the Inside.
 The album was released in 1983.
 It’s the band’s highest-charting original song of their career.
 The song hit number twenty-six on the United Kingdom music charts in 1983.

 Top 10 Bauhaus Songs article published on Classic RockHistory.com© 2022